clocklimited/GitStyleGuide/README.md

 ## Smooth Operations

-Even with an agreed process it can be very hard to keep all developers on the correct branch.
+Even with an agreed method it can be very hard to keep all developers on the correct branch.
 Strong project leadership, good team communications and regular reviews of the 'git log' is required to ensure features are not lost and the team know where they should be committing and merging their work.